emilyfuhrman/datavis_design/2019_Spring/Studios/08_Introduction_to_VR_with_D3_and_A-Frame.md

 ** [(Advanced)](https://observablehq.com/@emilyfuhrman/studio-introduction-to-vr-with-d3-js-and-a-frame)

 #### Mobile device
-If you have chosen to use your mobile phone in conjunction with Google Cardboard, make sure that you enable motion detection in Safari: `Settings > Safari > Motion & Orientation Access`.
+If you have chosen to use your mobile phone in conjunction with Google Cardboard, make sure that you enable motion detection in Safari: `Settings > Safari > Motion & Orientation Access`. iPhone is notably finicky with VR mode through Observable, but it is worth checking to see if your device will handle it properly.

 ### A-Frame basics